A guide on German student visas and immigration requirements for those who plan to study in Germany or carry out academic research.

 German study application visa: If you have not yet been admitted to a university or college

 If you’ve applied for a course and have a confirmation letter (plus other prerequisites, such as a secondary school certificate) but have not yet been formally admitted, you should apply for a German study application visa.
-This will be valid for three months to give you time to fulfil the institution’s admission requirements, but you can extend the student visa by a maximum of six months if necessary, making a total of nine months in all.
+This will be valid for three months to give you time to fulfill the institution’s admission requirements, but you can extend the student visa by a maximum of six months if necessary, making a total of nine months in all.

 Once you have been admitted to a course, you should apply for a residence permit for the purpose of study at the Aliens’ Authority (see below).
 You can apply for this permit without needing to leave Germany.